aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Indicates whether the PivotTable report shows grand totals for rows.
+Indicates whether to show grand totals for rows of this pivot table.

+**Remarks**

+NOTE: This property is now obsolete.
+Instead, please use PivotTable.ShowRowGrandTotals method.
+This method will be removed 12 months later since December 2024.
+Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean